frealis/River-City-Pro-Wash-backup/README.md

 - To login to the www.rivercityprowash.com/admin console while the application is running in a dockerized container, you'll have to create a user with both a username and a password -- when the database is set up in the docker container, it doesn't have a password by default because no password is specified in settings.py.

 # Deploy to Heroku

+- Heroku has a free service that can host 1 website at a time on what they refer to as a "dyno".
+It doesn't offer much processing power (something like 512 MB of RAM) and will basically turn the dyno off after 30 minutes or so of inactivity, but will turn back on with a subsequent HTTP request, although there is a lag time of 10 to 20 seconds for the dyno to start up again.

+- The nice thing about Heroku is that you can deploy it from the command line, and each deployment gets assigned a version number.
+Since each version is basically a git file, you can easily rollback to older versions or use other commands like 'git diff' to compare different versions:

+  $ heroku releases         // view the past 15 or so web app versions
+  $ heroku rollback v#      // rollback to a specific version, ex. v1, v3, etc.
+  $ git diff # #            // # # represent two different deploys

 - https://devcenter.heroku.com/articles/django-app-configuration
 - https://medium.com/agatha-codes/9-straightforward-steps-for-deploying-your-django-app-with-heroku-82b952652fb4